Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: WASP-14 b SECONDARY ECLIPSES

 Each observation ended with a 10-frame, post-eclipse observation of blank sky in the same array position as the science observations to check for warm pixels in the photometric aperture.
 There were none.

-To remove intrapixel variability we again apply our new BLISS technique.
-We also tested the intrapixel effect with a second-order, two-dimensional polynomial (see Eq.\ \ref{eq:vip}), confirming that the BLISS technique gives a better fit (see Table\ \ref {table:BLISSPoly}).
-Position precision in the channel 2 is 0.02 pixels for $x$ and 0.014 pixels for $y$.
-The best bin size is 0.028 pixels in $x$ and 0.023 pixels in $y$.
-The best aperture size, ramp model, and bin size for the intrapixel variability are then used in our joint fit (see Section \ref{sec:joint}), which gave us the eclipse depths and the brightness temperatures in Section\ \ref{sec:joint}.
+To remove intrapixel variability we again apply our new BLISS technique, and also Equation\ (\ref{eq:vip}).
+As with channel 1, the projection plot shows BLISS following significant variations that the polynomial does not fit well.
+The position precisions in channel 2 are 0.02 pixels for $x$ and 0.014 pixels for $y$.
+The best bin sizes are 0.028 pixels in $x$ and 0.023 pixels in $y$.
+The best aperture size, ramp model, and BLISS bin sizes are then used in our joint fit, which gave us the eclipse depths and the brightness temperatures in Section \ref{sec:joint}.

-\subsection{Channel 4 - 8.0 {\micron}}
+\subsection{Channel 4--8.0 {\micron}}

+Again, no stabilization period was observed in the 8.0 {\micron} dataset data set, hence no initial data points were removed.
+The preflash eliminated the ramp entirely, according to BIC (Table\ \ref{table:Ch4-ramps}).

+Figure \ref{fig:ch4-SDNR} plots the SDNR and \math{\Delta}BIC values versus aperture size at 8.0 {\micron}.
+For our two best ramp models (Table\ \ref{table:Ch4-ramps}) the smallest SDNR value is at 3.50 pixels (which determined our best aperture size), and the lowest BIC value at that aperture size is for the model without a ramp.
+We again test for the dependence of eclipse depth on aperture size (Figure \ref{fig:ch4-depths}).

+Even though intrapixel variability is not so strong in channels 3 and 4, pixelation can be significant at any wavelength if the aperture is small (see \citealp{StevensonEtal2012apjHD149026b} and \citealp{Anderson2011-Ch24-WASP17b}).
+This justifies testing whether BLISS can give a better fit.
+Upon testing a full set of bin sizes, we concluded that NNI always outperforms BLI, indicating that variability from pixelation is insignificant.